-If you would like to try this fraction sort with your class, you can download this freebie at my TpT store.
+If you would like to try this sorting activity when teaching fractions, you can download this freebie at my TpT store.
 Leave me a comment and let me know how it works with your kids.

 What activities do you use to help your students make connections when teaching fractions?